Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 Electrically common points (or \"nodes\") in a SPICE circuit description share common numbers, much in the same way that wires connecting common points in a large circuit typically share common wire labels.

 To simulate this circuit, the user would type those six lines of text on a text editor and save them as a file with a unique name (such as `example.cir`).
-Once the netlist is composed and saved to a file, the user then processes that file with one of the command-line statements shown earlier (`spice < example.cir`), and will receive this text output on their computer\'s screen:
+Once the netlist is composed and saved to a file, the user then processes that file with one of the command-line statements shown earlier (`spice < example.cir`), and will receive this text output on their computer's screen:

 \